jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 ## Not Having Consent

 So, when you give people the option to opt out, some will take it.
-The first thing to realize is each person most likely has a unique reason for no giving consent and even if that is not true, you need to approach each individually.
+The first thing to realize is each person most likely has a unique reason for not giving consent and even if that is not true, you need to approach each individually.
 By doing so, you have the ability to reduce the perception of self-focus.

 Now, there will be individuals who will never give their consent.
 You cannot make everyone happy, however, this is a great time to reflect.
 Here are some scenarios and things to consider.